Gagnon-lab/takasugi-genetics/README.md

 python -m http.server 8080
 ```

-This will produce the barcode edit plot for "Injection delivery of LbaCas12a RNPs" in **Figure 4C** and can be done for any of the other samples.
+Opening up `read_editing_mutlihistogram.html` in your web browser will let you view the barcode edit plot for "Injection delivery of LbaCas12a RNPs" in **Figure 4C**.
+The same can be done to view the plots for any of the other samples.

 Commands for reproducing the other figures are as follows: